 The successful candidate must have or be close to completing a PhD in a relevant social science discipline, a strong command of social science research methods, and be proficient in both written and spoken English.
-A keen interest in the policies and politics of international organizations and public administrations is an additional asset.
+A keen interest in the policies and politics of international organizations is an additional asset.